githubixx/ansible-role-wireguard/README.md

 # to store it encrypted.
 # wireguard_private_key:

-# Set to "false" if package cache should not be updated
+# Set to "false" if package cache should not be updated (only relevant if
+# the package manager in question supports this option)
 wireguard_update_cache: "true"
 ```